Journalism Awards in honor of Nancy Dickerson Whitehead

 A distinguished Awards Committee provided overall guidance for the project.
 Members included Nancy’s friends and colleagues: Marie Brenner, Vanity Fair; Joan Ganz Cooney, Children’s Television Workshop; Walter Cronkite, Cronkite/Ward & Company; John Dickerson, journalist; Bill Moyers, Public Affairs TV; Peggy Noonan, Wall Street Journal; Diane Sawyer, ABC TV; Lesley Stahl, 60 Minutes; Mark Whitaker, Newsweek; and Katharine Graham, Washington Post, until her death in 2001.

-The Awards Jury that selected each year’s winners included: Louise Henry Bryson, Lifetime Television; James Burke, Partnership for a Drug Free America; Jane Ciabattari, Journalist; Jeanmarie Condon, ABC Nightline; John Dickerson, Slate; Mary Anne Dolan, Editor; Marie Dyak, Entertainment Industries Council; David Earls, Tribeca Film Institute; Mathea Falco, Drug Strategies; James Hoge, Publisher, Foreign Affairs; Dr. David Lewis, Brown University; Dr. Robert B. Millman, Weill Medical College; Maureen Orth, contributing editor, Vanity Fair; Holly Peterson, contributing editor Newsweek; Jack Rosenthal, President New York Times Foundation; Orville Schell, former Dean, UC Berkeley Graduate School of Journalism; Richard Wald, Columbia University; and Michele Willens, Playwright.
+The Awards Jury that selected each year’s winners included: Louise Henry Bryson, Lifetime Television; James Burke, Partnership for a Drug Free America; Jane Ciabattari, Journalist; Jeanmarie Condon, ABC Nightline; John Dickerson, Slate; Mary Anne Dolan, Editor; Marie Dyak, Entertainment Industries Council; David Earls, Tribeca Film Institute; Mathea Falco, Drug Strategies; James Hoge, Publisher, Foreign Affairs; Dr. David Lewis, Brown University; Dr. Robert B. Millman, Weill Medical College; Maureen Orth, contributing editor, Vanity Fair; Holly Peterson, contributing editor Newsweek; Jack Rosenthal, President New York Times Foundation; Orville Schell, former Dean, UC Berkeley Graduate School of Journalism; and Richard Wald, Columbia University.